 Only A Pavement Away’s purpose is to provide pathways out of homelessness and crime into purposeful employment within the hospitality industry.
 Over the next six years, it is estimated that there will be around 1.3 million vacancies in the sector.
 At the same time, the number of people who are facing or are at risk of becoming homeless, is rising.

 Only A Pavement Away facilitate training & development and offer financial support to anyone facing homelessness, leaving prison or the armed forces who need support to overcome barriers to employment.
-Since 2022, the charity have supported 200 people gain pre-employment skills and confidence.
 The project is underpinned by a strong commercial & financial benefit to the hospitality industry whilst reducing the ever-increasing strain on government funding required to support those who find themselves in extreme and vulnerable circumstances.
-Since launching in 2018, the charity have helped place 1600 Members into work and another 413 have gained employment adding almost c£11 million back to the economy.
+Since launching in 2018, the charity have helped place 1600 Members into work and another 440 have gained employment adding almost £12.9 million back to the economy.

 With a solid foundation Only A Pavement Away are now recognised as the ‘go to’ charity for the employment of those facing homelessness, prison leavers and vulnerable veterans into careers within the hospitality industry and forging connections in some of the key major cities and regions across the country.
 They have over 150 hospitality businesses signed up to the programme alongside 199 referral charities all of whom have work ready candidates eager to start new careers in hospitality.